Eczema Treatment

 Creams and Ointments

-For some keeping the skin well moisturised is sufficient to control the rash but for most the symptoms will need to be controlled by a medicated cream (I recommend Calendulis Plus Cream).
+For some keeping the skin well moisturised is sufficient to control the rash but for most the symptoms will need to be controlled by a medicated cream (my favourite is Calendulis Plus Cream).
 Traditionally steroid based creams have been used to control eczema and whilst these are often very effective they are not suitable for long term use as they do have some side effects.

 Recently there has been a trend towards treating eczema with natural creams.
 These are available over the counter at chemists, health stores and the internet.
 There are many to choose from and it is a matter of personal preference which one is chosen to be used.
 The main advantage to natural creams is their reduction in side effects and the ability to use them long term when the eczema symptoms are persistent.